istio/istio.io/content/en/blog/2025/ambient-multicluster/index.md

 ## The Power & Complexity of Multicluster

 Multicluster architectures increase outage resilience, shrink your blast radius, and scale across data centers.
-That said, connecting multiple clusters poses connectivity, security, and operational challenges.
+That said, integrating multiple clusters poses connectivity, security, and operational challenges.

 In a single Kubernetes cluster, every pod can directly connect to another pod via a unique pod IP or service VIP.
 These guarantees break down in multicluster architectures;